How to Access Your Subconscious Mind by Drawing Doodles

 Have you ever doodled while talking on the phone or when you had nothing else to do?
 Did you ever notice something about your feelings that you were not aware of when you examined your creation afterward?

-Even if you think you can't draw a picture, you'd be amazed at the ability of your subconscious mind to communicate visually.
+Even if you think you can't draw a picture, you'd be amazed at your subconscious mind's ability to communicate visually.

 Here's an interesting experiment you can try:

 - Take a blank piece of paper.
 Any size will do.
 Sometimes I use index cards, but 9x12 sketchpads give more room for your artwork.